jadecobra/python_tdd_exercises/source/data_structures/lists.rst

 How to get a specific item from a list
 ****************************************

 To view an item in a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ I can provide the position as an index in ``[]`` to the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_.
-Python uses zero-based indexing which means the positions of elements starts at 0.
+Python uses zero-based indexing which means the positions of items starts at 0.
 I can also view items from the right side of the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ by using negative numbers

 RED: make it fail
 ===================